Understand your acupuncture care

 How much is dry needling?

-A dry needling treatment session is $75.00.
+A dry needling treatment session ranges from $75.00 to $100.00 and is based on the number of regions treated.
 This fee does not include the new patient acupuncture consult.

 How many treatments will I need?